-Dispel evil and good, as I noted in the previous post on angels, is also a concentration-required spell that can be sustained to confer disadvantage on attacks by other celestials, elementals, fey, friends or undead; or cast instantly to banish or break an enchantment cast by one of those types of creatures.
-Obviously, this isn’t going to anything to a player character, so this will come into play only if a PC has summoned one or more extraplanar allies.
+Dispel evil and good, as I noted in the previous post on angels, is also a concentration-required spell that can be sustained to confer disadvantage on attacks by other celestials, elementals, fey, fiends or undead; or cast instantly to banish or break an enchantment cast by one of those types of creatures.
+Obviously, this isn’t going to do anything to a player character, so this will come into play only if a PC has summoned one or more extraplanar allies.
 If one of said allies has charmed, frightened or possessed an ally or ward of the unicorn, it will use the Break Enchantment option; if not, and there’s only one such ally, it will use Dismissal to try to banish it; otherwise, it will sustain the spell for as long as said allies are on the field.

 Calm emotions may also be relevant, but only if a PC or party-allied NPC is casting enchantment spells on wards or allies of a unicorn.
 Unicorns’ at-will spells—detect evil and good, druidcraft and pass without trace—are more applicable outside combat, and it will drop them as soon as combat begins.